-Leap Years, February 29th, and Marriage Proposals
+Leap Years, February 29th, Marriage Proposals, and Postcards

 Tradition has it that on 29th February, a single woman can make a Leap Year marriage proposal to the man of her choice.
 There has never been a legal basis in any country other than Scotland for this idea.
 It is just a fun, made-up custom.